zinzy/My-Digital-Garden/_posts/_2022-11-21-notes-on-my-web-mastery.md

 Recently, I've been making some great progress with my personal website.
 While I normally don't engage in elaborate technical descriptions of my online life, I feel it's relevant to document what I've learnt and done, if only for posterity.

 ### The setup of this website
+- This website runs on [Jekyll](https://jekyllrb.com/), an open source flat-file content management system
+- I like to have my work sit in a folder that I can move around because I believe [[Tools don't matter]].
+Jekyll allows me to do just this.
+-
-This website runs on [Jekyll](https://jekyllrb.com/), an open source flat-file content management system.
-Because I believe [[Tools don't matter]], it's important that I organize my writing in such a way that I can write and edit from virtually anywhere.
+-  it's important that I organize my writing in such a way that I can write and edit from virtually anywhere.
 I like to feel that I can "touch" my writing, and see it sit in a folder.
 Flat-file content management allows me to do just that.
 Over the years I've tried a variety of projects.
 Jekyll remains my favorite.

 Like many other people, I use my computer almost every day.
 Nevertheless, I enjoy a setup that allows me to write things on the fly on my phone without having to copy text back and forth.